xuanphongit/azure_project_2/README.md

 4. Set up a Cosmos DB Account.
 You will need to use the same resource group, region and storage account, but can name the Cosmos DB account as you prefer. **Note:** This step may take a little while to complete (15-20 minutes in some cases).

-5. Create a MongoDB Database in CosmosDB Azure and two collections, one for `advertisements` and one for `posts`.
+5. Create a MongoDB Database in CosmosDB Azure and two collections, one for `advertisement` and one for `post`.
 6. Print out your connection string or get it from the Azure Portal.
 Copy/paste the **primary connection** string.
 You will use it later in your application.

     Example connection string output: